 Would you like to whip up a super cute, easy, chocolate-free Easter treat?
-This little felt bunny template and tutorial was originally designed for Issue 10 of Tickle the Imagination Magazine.
 It’s so simple to stitch.

-Download the pattern HERE and save it so that you can print it whenever you like.
+Download the template HERE and save it, so that you can print it whenever you like.

 You will need;

-– a printed copy of the included ‘felt bunny’ pattern
+– a printed copy of the included ‘felt bunny’ template

 – cotton embroidery thread in your choice of coordinating or contrasting colour